 20 PCS “Hates” to Laugh About

-There A LOT of things to hate about a PCS for sure.
+There are A LOT of things to hate about a PCS for sure.

 The heartbreak of leaving the perfect neighborhood tribe of friends, the nonexistent commute, the knowledge your spouse will quickly deploy after arriving in the new city, and the specialized medical care that is just a short drive away.

 These are twenty things I hate while in the midst of a PCS.
-Anyone agree?
+Does anyone agree?

 - Sketchy, on-the-road urgent care centers that Tricare harasses you for attempting to use.